 Thord D. Hedengren is an author and columnist, as well as an entrepreneur and designer of things.
 He writes fiction, short and long, as well as columns and essays that explore how technology shapes our present and near future.
 His stories has appeared in anthologies such as Haunted Futures and Cthulhu Lies Dreaming.
 He has also written the novella Ashen Sky, and has a novel due late 2017.

 Thord, who’s often known as TDH, has written several technical books for John Wiley & Sons, inclusing the successful Smashing WordPress (culminating in the fourth edition) series.
 He has also edited sites like The Blog Herald, Devlounge, and Wisdump, and appeared regularly in Web Designer UK magazine.
 Thord has also edited several Swedish publications for IDG, and been a regular contributor to the Swedish edition of Macworld and its sister magazines.
 He’s also appeared in newspapers, podcasts, and several entertainment and gadget magazines and websites.

 Thord is a public speaker and has appeared at several conferences.
 He organized the first ever WordCamp in Sweden (2010), and then again in 2012, as well as co-organized in 2016.
 He’s spoken at Sweden’s largest conference for tech, Internetdagarna, multiple times.
 Thord appeared on stage with Jeffrey Zeldman and Håkon Wium Lie, among others, at MakingWeb (2013) in Oslo.

 Once upon at time, Thord owned both a small publishing imprint, and a clothing brand.
 He also used to run Sweden’s largest video gaming network, has written several role-playing games, a book about the Sega Dreamcast, and recorded gritty music with his brother Stefan.

-Thord owns and operates several companies, such as the Odd Alice agency.
-He is also an advisor and sometimes co-founder for startups, like the crowdsourced tech support company Tech Troopers, as well as the writing app BlankPage.
-Thord also runs Kontent Media, a Swedish experiment in publishing, as well as Pale Publishing and its upcoming imprint, Monograph Books.
+Thord owns and operates several companies.
+He is also an advisor and sometimes co-founder for startups.
+Thord runs Kontent Media, a Swedish experiment in publishing, as well as Pale Publishing and its upcoming imprint, Monograph Books.

 Get in touch